Johnny Kelly: Career

 Kelly joined Type O Negative in 1994 to replace Sal Abruscato.
 During an online interview, Kelly denied the oft-claimed rumour he had previously been the band's drum tech.
 Kelly recorded the albums October Rust (1996), World Coming Down (1999), Life is Killing Me (2003), and Dead Again (2007) with the band, as well as the Black Sabbath cover "Paranoid" included as a bonus track on the reissue of the band's second album The Origin of the Feces (1994).

 Kelly served as a fill-in drummer for heavy metal band Pist.On on an American tour while their drummer, Jeff McManus, dealt with chronic muscle pain.

 On February 25, 2011, it was announced that Kelly would be replacing Will Hunt as the drummer for Black Label Society for the remainder of their European tour.
 He made his first live performance with the band that night at La Cigale in Paris, France.

 On March 10, 2014, it was announced that Vinny Appice had left Kill Devil Hill, and that Kelly was his replacement.

 On January 29, 2018, it was announced via the band's website that A Pale Horse Named Death had recruited Tommy Spano of Living Colour lead vocalist Corey Glover's solo band and Sekond Skyn as the new drummer, replacing Kelly.
 On April 5, 2018, it was announced that Kelly was once again the band's drummer, but since has been replaced again by Spano for the band's latest album Letting Go (2023).

 Kelly has been the drummer for original Misfits vocalist Glenn Danzig's eponymous solo band Danzig since 2002 (with the exception of a hiatus from 2003 to 2005), and recorded drums for the band's ninth album Deth Red Sabaoth (2010), covers album Skeletons (2015), and two tracks on the album Black Laden Crown (2017).

 On September 9, 2020, it was announced that Kelly had joined Quiet Riot as the replacement of deceased drummer Frankie Banali.
 Kelly had previously filled in for Banali on the band's 2019 and 2020 shows.

-In late 2021 Kelly formed Patriarchs in Black with guitarist Dan Lorenzo (Hades/Non-Fiction) and have released three full length albums to date featuring a variety of guest vocalists and bassists, with a fourth set for release August 15th, 2025 on Metalville Records.
+In late 2021 Kelly formed Patriarchs in Black with guitarist Dan Lorenzo (Hades/Non-Fiction) and have released three full-length albums to date featuring a variety of guest vocalists and bassists, with a fourth released on August 15, 2025, on Metalville Records.